 Our expertise also includes familiarity with EU and UN sanctions.
 We counsel clients on compliance with these sanctions, including the preparation of compliance programs and the presentation of training.

 We can provide the full range of government contracts services including counseling, claim preparation, bid protests, development of compliance and training programs, and audit and investigation support.
-We are able to handle classified matters including bid protests and claims up to the Top Secret level, including compartmented programs.

 Because we have had deep and long-lasting relationships with defense contractors at all levels of the supply chain, we have expertise in niche areas of administrative law practice that are specific to government contractors, but not within the core competencies of most government contracts law practices